Approximate symmetries and quantum error correction: Introduction

-A phenomenon that has drawn great recent interest in quantum information and physics is that continuous symmetries place fundamental limitations on the accuracy of quantum error correction (QEC)~\cite{hayden2017error,eastin2009restrictions}, which was introduced as a technique to protect quantum computation~\cite{shor1995scheme,nielsen2002quantum,gottesman2010introduction,lidar2013quantum} and recently found to play fundamental roles in many areas in physics such as quantum gravity \cite{almheiri2015bulk,pastawski2015holographic} and condensed matter physics \cite{kitaev2003fault,zeng2019quantum,brandao2019quantum,PhysRevLett.120.200503}.
-More specifically, the Eastin--Knill theorem \cite{eastin2009restrictions} indicates that if a (finite-dimensional) code implements any continuous group of logical gates transversally (such codes are dubbed \emph{covariant codes}), then it cannot exactly correct local errors.
-Moreover, there has been a series of recent works that further investigate approximate QEC by such codes, providing bounds on their accuracy as well as explicit constructions~\cite{faist2019continuous,woods2019continuous,wang2019quasi,kubica2020using,zhou2020new,yang2020covariant,wang2021theory,tajima2021symmetry,KongLiu21:random}.
-These results have significant implications to fault-tolerant quantum computation due to the desirable transversality feature~\cite{shor1996fault,nielsen2002quantum,gottesman2010introduction,lidar2013quantum}.
-Remarkably, covariant codes have also found intriguing connections to several important physical scenarios, in particular, quantum reference frames \cite{hayden2017error,woods2019continuous}, quantum many-body systems \cite{brandao2019quantum,PhysRevLett.120.200503,wang2019quasi}, and AdS/CFT correspondence \cite{harlow2018symmetries,harlow2018constraints,kohler2019toy,faist2019continuous,woods2019continuous}.
+A phenomenon that has drawn significant interest lately is that continuous symmetries can induce fundamental limitations on quantum error correction (QEC)\cite{hayden2017error,eastin2009restrictions}, a cornerstone of quantum technologies which was initially introduced as a technique to protect quantum information\cite{shor1995scheme,nielsen2002quantum,gottesman2010introduction,lidar2013quantum} and has since been found to play fundamental roles in many areas in physics including quantum gravity\cite{almheiri2015bulk,pastawski2015holographic} and condensed matter physics\cite{kitaev2003fault,zeng2019quantum,brandao2019quantum,PhysRevLett.120.200503}.
+An early result is the Eastin--Knill theorem\cite{eastin2009restrictions} which, in a quantum computation language, says that if a (finite-dimensional) quantum code implements any continuous group of gates transversally (see \figref{fig:transversal} for an illustration), it cannot exactly correct local errors.
+It is worth noting that the transversality property is not only important in quantum computation since transversal gates are particularly desirable for fault tolerance, but also widely so in physics as a fundamental feature of internal symmetries in many-body scenarios.
+Further, there has been a series of recent works that consider approximate QEC by covariant codes, providing bounds on the accuracy as well as explicit constructions\cite{faist2019continuous,woods2019continuous,wang2019quasi,kubica2020using,zhou2020new,yang2020covariant,wang2021theory,tajima2021symmetry,KongLiu21:random}.
+Viewing the gates as symmetry actions, these results indicate that the QEC accuracy of a code admitting transversal continuous symmetries is necessarily restricted to some extent.
+Such codes are called \emph{covariant codes} in the literature\cite{hayden2017error,faist2019continuous,woods2019continuous}.
+Besides the direct relevance to quantum computation, covariant codes have intriguing connections to wide-ranging disciplines in physics including condensed matter physics\cite{brandao2019quantum,PhysRevLett.120.200503,wang2019quasi}, holography\cite{harlow2018symmetries,harlow2018constraints,kohler2019toy,faist2019continuous,woods2019continuous}, and quantum information\cite{hayden2017error,woods2019continuous,KongLiu21:random}.